kkhatua98/Learinings/README.md

 ### How to Convert a Python File to Jupyter Notebook(.ipynb file)
 Suppose A.py is the file you want to convert to notebook.
-- *Step 1 (Optional):* Put #%% (Do not put space after it) before the chunk of code you want to put in a cell in notebook.
+- *Step 1 (Optional):* Put #%% (Do not put space after it, it will not work) before the chunk of code you want to put in a cell in notebook.
 - *Step 2:* Install ipynb-py-convert. \
 For base Python:
     ```powershell